jakubartur/shibacoin/doc/build-osx.md

     chmod 600 "/Users/${USER}/Library/Application Support/mbrocoin/mbrocoin.conf"

-The first time you run mbrocoind, it will start downloading the blockchain.
+The first time you run shibacoind, it will start downloading the blockchain.
 This process could take several hours.

 You can monitor the download process by looking at the debug.log file: